 What is Interoperability?

-We live in a connected world.
+We live in a interconnected world, where businesses and organizations rely on complex networks of systems and devices to support their operations.
 Certainly today, with cell phones, the Internet and all the gadgets that we use, you might say people are more connected with each other than ever.
 In this increasingly connected world information flows between us and the organizations and companies we deal with every day.
 This is also so true with the computers and other electronic gadgets that we use.

 To better understand the basics of interoperability , we’ll walk you through the following elements:

 - Role of Interoperability in Healthcare

 - Type of Interoperability

 - Future Interoperability Trends to watch

 - What does Interoperability mean for small practices?

 Role of Interoperability In Healthcare